jacebenson/cedar/docs/docs/authentication.md

 ## Official integrations

-Redwood has a simple API to integrate any auth provider you can think of.
+Cedar has a simple API to integrate any auth provider you can think of.
 But to make it easier for you to get started, Cedar provides official integrations for some of the most popular auth providers out of the box:

 - [Auth0](./auth/auth0.md)
 - [Azure Active Directory](./auth/azure.md)